PetarKirov/dlang.nix/README.md

 Unittests are run by default, but can be disabled by `dontDubTest = true;`.

 buildDubPackage resolves dependencies using dub.selections.json.
-If the package repository doesn't contain a dub.selections.json file, it must be supplied through `dubSelectionsJson`.
+If the package repository doesn't contain a dub.selections.json file, it must be supplied through `dubSelections`.

 Specific dub/ldc versions can be supplied by using override.